Tabrizi-M/Machine-Learning-in-Health-Care/README.md

 <img width="660" height="435" alt="image" src="https://github.com/user-attachments/assets/dc3688b4-2de2-4cfe-ac31-fad094a2ac31" />

 ### Results

-With the given collection of algorithms, the super learner is able to adapt to the underlying structure of the data-generating function and has a risk close to the best algorithm.
+For each simulation we produced a scatterplot.
+The true curve for the simulation is represented by the solid black line.
+The red dots represent the simulated data and blue dots represent the predictions from super learner fit.
+With the given collection of algorithms (except for simulation 4 which requires additional algorithms), the super learner is able to adapt to the underlying structure of the data-generating function and has a risk close to the best algorithm.

-The super learner provides a flexible but robust procedure for estimating an ensemble prediction model.
-It allows the researcher to evaluate a large library of prediction algorithms, but controls over-fitting with cross-validation
+In summary, The super learner provides a flexible but robust procedure for estimating an ensemble prediction model.
+It allows the researcher to evaluate a large library of prediction algorithms, but controls over-fitting with cross-validation.

 <img width="960" height="720" alt="test" src="https://github.com/user-attachments/assets/e5c5149b-b569-4e20-8052-cfa06a75d70f" />